rheinwein/multimodel-chatbot/README.md

    ```bash
    streamlit run app.py
    ```
 2. **Open your browser:**
    - The application will automatically open in your default browser
    - Usually available at `http://localhost:8501`
 3. **Configure the chatbot:**
-   - Use the sidebar to select your preferred model
+   - Use the sidebar to select your preferred model (OpenAI or Gemini)
+   - Enter the appropriate API key for the selected model
    - Adjust the temperature for response creativity
-   - Check if your API key is properly configured
+   - Check if your API key is properly configured (status is shown for both OpenAI and Gemini)
 4. **Start chatting:**
    - Type your messages in the chat input at the bottom
    - The chatbot will respond with context-aware replies
    - Use the "Clear Chat" button to start a new conversation

+## Notes
+- You can use either OpenAI or Google Gemini (gemini-2.0-flash) models by selecting them in the sidebar.
+- The sidebar will show the status of both API keys and allow you to enter or update them at any time.
+- Debug information is shown in the sidebar and above each assistant response to help you verify which model and key are being used.

+## Troubleshooting
+- If you see a 401 error, double-check that the correct API key is entered for the selected model.
+- For Gemini, your key should **not** start with `sk-` (that's an OpenAI key).
+- For OpenAI, your key should start with `sk-`.

 ## Configuration Options